stefanthoss/faster-whisper-cuda-arm64/README.md

 | `WHISPER_BEAM` | Number of candidates to consider simultaneously during transcription. |
 | `WHISPER_LANG` | Language that you will speak to the add-on. |

+## Deployment

+Download `docker-compose.yml`, change the environment variables as needed, and start it with `docker compose up -d`.

 ## Development

 ```shell